Attend our workshops, training, courses, and forums to strengthen your skills and accomplish your career goals.

 What do women need to make it to the top — assertiveness, mentors and a willingness to “lean-in,” or more business, financial and technical skills and experience?
 Join us for a program aimed at helping women advance in their careers.
 Women in leadership positions in four industries will discuss their perspectives, experiences and recommendations for women who want to climb the career ladder.

-The program is designed for mid-career, senior and executive level women, but all are welcome.
-There is no registration fee, but pre-registration is required.
+The program was designed for mid-career, senior and executive level women, but all were welcome.

 Sheila Hartnett '74: Senior Advisor, former business owner & Chairman/CEO of Geometry Global